f0ska/auto-grid-test-bundle/README.md

 =================
 This repository serves as a collection of practical examples for the [AutoGrid](https://github.com/f0ska/auto-grid-bundle) bundle.

+Run `doctrine:schema:update -f` to create test entities in data in the database.

 To generate demo data, you need to load fixtures.
-For example, run: `php bin/console doctrine:fixtures:load`.
+For example, run: `php bin/console doctrine:fixtures:load --append`.

 Next, add the AutoGridTest route to your `./config/routes.yaml`
 ```yaml